chussboi96/customer-support-agent-demo/readme.md

 - Feedback can be given per response (👍 / 👎).
 - Debug Info can be toggled in the sidebar.

-⚠️ Limitations
-- This is a demo (not production-ready).
+- PS: This is a demo (not production-ready).
-- Relies on local Ollama (no cloud fallback).
-- LangGraph is not used — workflow orchestration is manual.

-- APIs are mocked (randomized responses).